 Healthcare and wellness expenses are rising every day.
 Hence, a well covered health insurance in India has become one of the basic requirements.
 Depending on the type of health insurance plan, you can avail different types of coverage for expenses related to surgical, critical illness, hospital, diagnosis, etc.

-All About Health Insurance Policy:
+Importance of Health Insurance Policy:

 Common Health Insurance Terms and Definitions: